CherokeeLanguage/CherokeeConjugationUtilities/README.md

 To include this project in another project add this to your gradle dependencies

 compile group: 'com.cobradoc', name: 'cherokee-conjugation-utilities', version: '0.1.0'

+In order to compile this project you will need to pull https://bitbucket.org/cherokeedictionary/cherokee-transliteration build and install this project locally